mit-pdos/dsrg/source/_posts/2013-06-20-vr-revisited.markdown

 used for replication, thus being more complete than one-time consensus, while eliding the details of a full storage system like Spanner.

-## What is Viewstamp Replication?
+## What is Viewstamped Replication?

-Viewstamp Replication (referred to as VR in the remainder of this post) is a replication protocol that uses consensus to support a replicated state machine.
+Viewstamped Replication (referred to as VR in the remainder of this post) is a replication protocol that uses consensus to support a replicated state machine.
 The replication state machine allows clients using this service to run operations that either view or modify the state, upon which other services can be built